 Here are a few of the foods we get locally:

-- Produce from Red Tomato and Costa Fruit and Produce
+- Local produce from Red Tomato and Costa Fruit & Produce

 - Seafood from Foley Fish